Silfiac

 Silfiac ([silfjak]; Silieg) is a commune in the Morbihan department of Brittany in north-western France.
-Inhabitants of Silfiac are called in French Silfiacois.

 Geography

 The village centre of Silfiac is the highest in the department of Morbihan.
 It is 270 meters above sea level.
 Silfiac is border by Séglien to the south, by Cléguérec and Sainte-Brigitte to the east, by Lescouët-Gouarec and Perret to the north and by Langoëlan to the west.